 Sunday, 10th April 2022

-Clue number two was quite an easy one, as it really looks like a chocolate Easter egg!
+Clue number two was quite an easy one, because it really looks like a chocolate Easter egg!

-It was reported in our original Ogden reference book (RB.15) that cards of the 1923 series existed which had "cut" in the centre of the back rather than "push".
-They presumed these to be an export issue.
-However the only other mention of this in either of the World Indexes is in the most recent which says "uncut cards are known".
-In the dark recesses of my mind is something about not allowing pre-perforated cards to be exported.
+In the dark recesses of my mind something prickles about it not being allowed for pre-perforated cards to be exported.
 And it does say "uncut cards are known" against the eggs, the birds, and with "Children of All Nations", so perhaps in these cases the collector had to make their own cut out fold down cards, and instructions were given on the packet?
 Do let us know if you can tell us more

 Monday, 11th April 2022